mh-rafi/gMapRoadApi/README.md

     	"__v": 0
     }

-    Note: For only first time this data will come from google and autometically will be saved to mongoDB, Next time it will be retrieved form mongoDB.
+    Note: For only first time this data will come from google and will be saved to mongoDB, Next time it will be retrieved form mongoDB.